-There’s a few choices that need to be made when investing in winter warmth.
-Not all puffer jackets (or insulated jacket as we call them in the biz) are created equal, and each option available is designed to serve a different purpose.
+There are a few choices that need to be made when investing in winter warmth.
+Not all puffer jackets (or insulated jackets as we call them in the biz) are created equal, and each option available is designed to serve a different purpose.
 We figure that a well informed purchase can only come from an understanding of these three elements:

 Insulation information – Synthetic or Down?

-Fill weight is the second factor to consider when measuring a down jacket’s warmth.
-This is the actual weight of the down inside the jacket.
-For example, our 800 loft Supanova Down Jacket would be warmer than the same jacket made using 600 loft, because its higher lofting down means it has a greater warmth-to-weight ratio.
+Fill weight is the actual weight of the down inside the jacket.
+For example, our 800 loft Icefall Down Jacket would be warmer than the same jacket made using 600 loft, because its higher lofting down means it has a greater warmth-to-weight ratio.
 However, if it’s compared to another jacket with less loft but more fill, it won’t be the warmer option.
-Our Sundowner is a prime example of this – it has 600 loft down but because it has a 205 grams fill weight compared to the Supanova’s 102 grams, it is warmer.
+Our Sundowner is a prime example of this – it has 600 loft down but because it has a 205 grams fill weight compared to the Icefalls’s 95 grams (men’s) or 88 grams (women’s, size 10), it is warmer.
 The trade off, of course, is that it’s heavier and less packable.

 It’s not just about the insulation itself, but also what it’s encased in.
 This outer fabric has a lot to answer for – it dictates the entire garment’s performance from durability and warmth, right through to weather resistance.

 If you’re still unsure about which insulated jacket is the right choice for you, head in store and talk to an expert!
-Like with any decision in life, knowledge is power.
+Knowledge is power.
 Arm yourself with the tools to make an informed puffer jacket purchase, and you’ll be ready to take on the elements for many winters to come.